 The cross country ski season in Banff National Park is one of the longest in North America, with groomed and track set ski trails open from November to April.
 Cross country trails can be found in Lake Louise, in nearby Banff and Castle Junction and at the Canmore Nordic Centre Provincial Park.
 And with over 1,600 kilometres of hiking trails in Banff National Park, the area is also filled with snowshoeing opportunities.

 Lake Louise has been called the “world’s best skating rink” by CNN, Fodors and others, and with its sparkling ice and spectacular mountain backdrop it’s easy to see why.
 Hotel staff clear the ice regularly and even build an intricate ice castle on the frozen lake surface every winter.
 There’s also a dedicated hockey rink on the lake.

 The right wellness retreat can change your life and Fairmont Chateau Lake Louise has many to choose from, including yoga and mindfulness training, mindful eating, writing and spirit medicine.
 All retreats take place in one of the most secluded and serenely beautiful places on Earth.

-Tom Mason is the former editor of Progress magazine.
+Author: Tom Mason is the former editor of Progress magazine.
 In the past three decades he has written extensively about business, technology, travel, lifestyles and Atlantic Canadian issues for a number of regional, national and international publications.